-The Pacific Northwest is a prime spot if you love living that sea life.
-While I was growing up in the '80s and '90s Portland-area, trips to the Northern Oregon Coast were mandatory.
-I got to know Seaside and its touristy-charms like the back of my little hand, but the Southern Coast and Bandon, Oregon, was still a vast mystery until I was grown and mobile with my own vehicle.
+The Pacific Northwest is a prime spot if you love living that ocean life.
+While I was growing up in the '80s and '90s Portland area, trips to the Northern Oregon Coast were mandatory.
+I got to know Seaside and its touristy charms like the back of my little hand, but the Southern Coast and Bandon, were still a vast mystery until I was grown and mobile with my own vehicle.
 How much I had missed on the south coast.

 "Isn't that the place they make the cheese?"
 "There's a wildlife park or something there, I think…I saw it on a billboard."

-From scenic beaches with stunning ocean vistas to the charming old town marketplace, you may not want to ever leave.
+From scenic Bandon beaches with stunning south coast ocean vistas to the charm of the Old Town Marketplace, you may not want to ever leave.

-Around 101 miles up US-101 from the California border, 230 miles south of Portland, and 23 miles south of Coos Bay/North Bend, Bandon is nestled at the mouth of the Coquille River where it spills out into the vast Pacific Ocean.
+Around 101 miles up Highway 101 from the California border, 230 miles south of Portland, and 23 miles south of Coos Bay/North Bend, Bandon is nestled on the coast at the mouth of the Coquille River where it spills out into the vast Pacific Ocean.

-Summer temperatures in Bandon rarely get much warmer than the low 70s F, but the sun shines almost every day, making this the perfect escape on the south coast from Willamette Valley and Eastern Oregon heat.
+Summer temperatures in Bandon rarely get much warmer than the low 70s F (peaking in August), but the sun shines almost every day, making this the perfect escape on the south coast from Willamette Valley and Eastern Oregon heat.

-In addition to the iconic Face Rock formation, the park also offers stunning views of the ocean, as well as several miles of sandy beaches for visitors to explore.
-There are many areas popular spot for beachcombing, kite flying, and picnicking, and are also known for their excellent surfing and fishing opportunities.
+In addition to the iconic sea stack formation, the park also offers stunning views of the ocean, as well as long stretches of sandy beaches for visitors to explore in relative seclusion.
+Visit this popular spot for beachcombing, kite flying, and picnicking, and excellent surfing and fishing opportunities.

 Check posted signs at beach access points before you hit the sand.
 You will find information about local wildlife and potential hazards in these public notices.
 Keep an eye on the water at all times.
 Sneaker waves and incoming tides move quickly.

-For those who prefer to stay on land, Face Rock State Scenic Viewpoint offers several hiking trails that wind through the surrounding forests and offer breathtaking views of the ocean.
+For those who prefer to stay grounded on land, Face Rock State Scenic Viewpoint offers several hiking trails that wind through the surrounding woods and offer breathtaking views of the ocean.
+Or simply take Beach Loop Drive for excellent views form the comfort of your vehicle.

 RELATED: What You Don’t Know About Oregon Coast Sneaker Waves Could Kill You